xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-MCORREL   Returns the correlation coefficient of two or more data sets that are scaled to be independent of the unit of measurement
+MCORREL&nbsp;&nbsp;&nbsp;Returns the correlation coefficient of two or more data sets that are scaled to be independent of the unit of measurement

 Return to [top](#H)